cfu288/SylvieJS/README.md

 As SylvieJS is written in JavaScript it can be run on any environment supporting JavaScript such as browsers, node.js/node-webkit, nativescript mobile framework and hybrid mobile apps (such as phonegap/cordova).

-Currently maintinaed by cfu288.
+Currently maintained by cfu288.
 Originally made by [@techfort](http://twitter.com/tech_fort), with the precious help of Dave Easterday.

 ## Installation